the-road-to-learn-react/the-road-to-react/manuscript/react-styling/css.md

 }
 ~~~~~~~

 For simplicity, we styled elements like label and input individually in the *src/App.css* file.
-However, in a real application it may be better to define these elements once in the *src/index.css* file globally.
+However, in a real application, it may be better to define these elements once in the *src/index.css* file globally.
 As React components are split into multiple files, sharing style becomes a necessity.
 After all, this is the basic usage of CSS in React.
 Without CSS extensions like Sass (Syntactically Awesome Style Sheets), styling can become more burdensome, though, because features like CSS nesting are not available in native CSS.

 ### Exercises: